Lippia-io/LTM-adapter-cucumber7-JAVA/README.md

 [![Crowdar Official Page](https://img.shields.io/badge/crowdar-official%20page-brightgreen)](https://crowdar.com.ar/)
 [![Lippia Official Page](https://img.shields.io/badge/lippia-official%20page-brightgreen)](https://www.lippia.io/)

  The Lippia Test Manager adapter allows to ingest cucumber test results into a Lippia Test Manager instance.
  To have access to a Lippia Test Manager go to [Lippia.io](https://lippia.io/) website.
- To use it you need to to have a test automation code project and use Cucumber 7.
+ To use it you need to have a test automation code project and use Cucumber 7.

 ## Getting Started